koliaza/Heuristitique/README.md

          4 for k-regular, 5 for k-regular multigraph
 - iso  : 1 for generating graphs isomorphic to the first generated

-All files are released under WTF public license.
+All files are released under the WTF Public License.